On the transition monoid of the Stallings automaton of a subgroup of a free group: Preliminaries

 Consider the congruence $\sim_L$ on $A^*$ given by

 We define the \textbf{syntactic monoid} of $L$ to be $\mathrm{Synt}(L) = A^*/{\sim_L}$.

 An $A$-language is called \textbf{rational} if it can be obtained from finite $A$-languages using the rational operators finitely many times, which is the same as saying that it admits a rational expression.
-There is, however, another way to obtain rational languages, as we are about to see.

 A finite \textbf{automaton} over $A$, also called an $A$-automaton, is a structure of the type $\A = (Q,A,E,I,T)$, where: \begin{itemize} \itemsep{-0.1em} \item $Q$ is a finite set, called the set of \textbf{vertices} or \textbf{states}; \item $E \subseteq Q \times A \times Q$ is the (finite) set of \textbf{edges} or \textbf{transitions}; \item $I, T \subseteq Q$ are the sets of \textbf{initial} and \textbf{terminal} states, respectively. \end{itemize}